-Each year since 2006, Hamilton County R3Source has chosen a community to help it improve all things recycling and waste reduction.
+Each year since 2006, Hamilton County R3Source has selected a community to help it improve its recycling and waste reduction efforts.
 The Target Community program is a two-year process that takes a holistic approach to improving community waste diversion percentages.
 The project is never the same from one community to the next.
 From infrastructure improvements to educational needs and community involvement, Hamilton County R3Source works with local governments, businesses, schools, and community groups to develop different strategies that will best serve the community.

 For more information about Target Communities or if your community is interested in becoming a Target Community, please email Gage Bradford.

-Congratulations to the City of Reading for being selected as our newest Target Community.
+Congratulations to the City of North College Hill for being selected as our newest Target Community.
 Work is underway now to identify specific waste reduction and recycling goals for the city.
 Those plans will be shared here once finalized.
-Congratulations, Reading.
-We look forward to working with you!

 Village of Fairfax

 In 2019, Hamilton County R3Source worked with the Village of Fairfax to reduce recycling contamination.
 After completing a preliminary audit of households in the area, Hamilton County R3Source used targeted outreach measures to teach residents about contamination.
 These included mailers, billboards, and in-person education.
 The main contaminant spotlighted in outreach was bagged recyclables (recyclables in a plastic bag).

 To measure the success of the outreach, Hamilton County R3Source performed a pre and post-cart audit of Fairfax's households.
 To conduct the audit, Hamilton County R3Source staff walked selected streets and inspected all homes with recycling carts at the curb.
 After educational outreach, Hamilton County R3Source measured a 7% decrease in overall contamination and a 42% decrease in bagged recyclables.
 Read the full Village of Fairfax Outreach Report (PDF).